limi/limi.github.io/_posts/2009-11-23-mac-installer-revisited.md

 Ship a DMG like we currently do, and add disk image detection.

-Pro: Provides a dedicated disk image window in the Finder with only one choice — presentation is nicer, and it’s more obvious what to do next.
+: <i>Pro:</i> Provides a dedicated disk image window in the Finder with only one choice — presentation is nicer, and it’s more obvious what to do next.
 Makes it easy to see which version of Firefox the disk image contains.

-Con: Leaves the disk image behind, unless we include code to unmount *&* delete the disk image as part of the application.
+: <i>Con:</i> Leaves the disk image behind, unless we include code to unmount & delete the disk image as part of the application.

 Ship as an internet-enabled DMG or as a ZIP file, with the “Downloads” folder detection.

-Pro: Both ZIP files and internet-enabled disk images automatically unpack, leaving less clutter on the file system.
+: <i>Pro:</i> Both ZIP files and internet-enabled disk images automatically unpack, leaving less clutter on the file system.

-Con: Leaves the file in the “Downloads” directory, where it may not be visible if there’s a lot of clutter.
+: <i>Con:</i> Leaves the file in the “Downloads” directory, where it may not be visible if there’s a lot of clutter.
 It also makes it harder to see which version of Firefox you have downloaded.

 We’re partial to the internet-enabled DMG solution since it’s less involved, leaves fewer stray files on the system — it unpacks the the disk image <abbr title="and">&</abbr> removes it, leaving you with just the application-but allows you to retrieve it from the Trash if you really need it. and requires less of a change to the current installer build process.